natarajbasu/redHatHackathon/README.md

 # redHatHackathon
-A repository for Red Hat Hackathon
+A repository for Red Hat Hackathon for Team Prometheus